The Care Quality Commission finds that people are safer when they are empowered to speak openly about sexuality & unwanted sexual behaviour.

-The Care Quality Commission is the independent regulator of health and adult social care in England.
+The organization is the independent regulator of health and adult social care in England.
 Earlier this month they released a comprehensive report on sexual safety along with recommendations for care provider organizations.
 The report is based on a comprehensive review of all sexual incidents reported to them throughout England across a 3 month period in late 2018.

 Their number one key finding is that people receiving services are better protected when they are empowered to speak out about unwanted sexual behaviour and can speak openly about their sexuality.